CaleCorbett/CaleCorbett/README.md

 - 👋 Hi, I’m @CaleCorbett
 - 👀 I’m interested in Program Management
 - 🌱 I’m currently learning everything I can
-- 💞️ I’m looking to collaborate on Program and Project Management artifacts
+- 💞️ I’m looking to collaborate on AI-powered workflows that compress delivery timelinese from days to hours.
 - 📫 How to reach me: cale@calecorbett.com

 <!---